Knowledge-building Project for Industry

 About the call for proposals

 Applicants are advised to consult the Guide for Applicants for answers to various questions related to this application type.
+Please pay particular attention to the description of what a partner is, and which roles we operate with in the application type Collaborative and Knowledge-building Project.

 The Norwegian-language call for proposals is the legally binding version.